amazon-science/MDSEval/README.md

 Our contributions include:
 - The first formalization of key evaluation dimensions specific to MDS
 - A high-quality benchmark dataset for robust evaluation
 - A comprehensive assessment of state-of-the-art evaluation methods, showing their limitations in distinguishing between summaries from advanced MLLMs and their vulnerability to various biases

-## Dependencies
----
-Besides the `requirements.txt`, we additionaly depends on:
-* The [google-research](https://github.com/google-research/google-research) with install command in `prepare_dialog_data.sh`
-* The external images provided in `MDSEval_annotations.json` with download script in `prepare_image_data.sh`
-* The model checkpoint [ViT-H-14-378-quickgelu](https://huggingface.co/immich-app/ViT-H-14-378-quickgelu__dfn5b) loaded by `meki.py`

 ## Download the Dialogue and Image Data
 ---